irampton/OrangeJuice/README.md

 ### Matrix Display
 OrangeJuice support displaying numbers and text (like a clock) on a 32x8 LED matrix.
-Enable to feature and choose a display option to get started.
+Enable the feature in the config file to get started.

+Full documentation coming soon.

 ### Live Weather
 OrangeJuice can pull weather info from online or a temperature sensor connected to the GPIO to display on a matrix or use elsewhere.